10 Things NOT To Do When Wearing Your Engagement Ring

-So, who does not love wearing Rings?
-We totally support that and want you to wear all of your beautiful jewellery pieces during any occasion ...except for these few instances:
+So, who doesn’t love wearing rings?
+We at Bogart’s Jewellers fully support that.
+We encourage you to wear your beautiful, custom jewellery pieces during any occasion ...except for these few instances:

 1. Water Activities

-Cooler water can cause your fingers to shrink making it easier for your rings to slip off.
-Earrings with loose backings are also prone to falling off while out in the water.
+Cooler water can cause your fingers to shrink making it easier for your rings to slip off, even your custom engagement ring that’s a perfect fit.
 Prolonged exposure to chemicals found in a pool such as chlorine can also cause damage.

 It is always better to leave your rings in a safe place or at home before hitting the water, so all of your pieces remain in pristine condition.